The Highgrove Heritage Scarf

 Discover Johnstons of Elgin

-The Prince’s Foundation aims to find holistic solutions to the challenges facing the world today.
-The organisation runs a diverse programme of education and training for all ages and backgrounds and regenerates places where communities thrive and visitors can enjoy.
-The Foundation works nationally and internationally, based at Dumfries House and Gardens in Scotland.
+The King’s Foundation builds and supports communities where people, places and the planet can coexist in harmony.
+The organisation runs a diverse education and training programme for all ages and backgrounds and regenerates places where communities thrive and visitors can enjoy.
+The foundation works nationally and internationally and is based at Dumfries House and Gardens in Scotland, and acts as custodian of Highgrove Gardens.